nathan-hardes/BookingSystemUI/README.md

  To get, develop and test the web api (and core structure) please follow these steps

- [Steps]
+1. git clone [repository-url]
+2. Set BookingSystem.WebApi to default start up project
+3. Run the application
+4. To see swagger page add "/swagger" to the end of the url

 To get, develop and test the application front end, please follow these steps

- [Steps]
+1. git clone [repository-url]
+2. npm update -g @angular/cli
+3. npm install
+4. ng build
+5. npm start (Or LocalContainer.bat for docker image/container)

 ### Prerequisites
  - Microsoft Visual Studio 2017